Tradescantia virginiana: Description

 Virginia spiderwort is an herbaceous, perennial, clump-forming plant that is native to eastern and central United States and Ontario, Canada.
 It is considered a wildflower, and whole plant habits include arching, clumping, erect, and spreading.
 This species arises from a cluster of stout, overwintering roots.
 It spreads through underground stems to form large colonies.
-The plant can grow 1.5-3 feet tall and 1-1.5 feet wide.
+The plant can grow 1.5–3 ft tall and 1–1.5 ft wide.
 Stems of this species are commonly clumped but may be solitary.
 They can be smooth or have scattered, short hairs and usually grow unbranched.
-Each stem has 2-5 leaves attached by a leaf sheath that is one to three centimeters long.
+Each stem has 2–5 leaves attached by a leaf sheath that is one to three centimeters long.
 The leaf blades are elongate, arching, long, and narrow with a prominent midrib that gradually ends in a tapered tip.
-The leaves can grow up to 1 foot long and 1 inch wide.
+The leaves can grow up to 1 ft long and 1 in wide.

 The lightly fragrant flowers of this species occur in tight clusters at the apex of the stem with bracts similar to the leaves located below each flower.
 The opened flowers are elevated above the cluster of buds on a pubescent pedicel.
 This pedicel can be up to 3.5 cm long.
 There are three sepals that are green, ovate, and pubescent.
 In open flowers, a majority of the sepals are hidden by the petals except for the tips.
-There are also three petals that are broadly ovate and range in size between 1.2-1.8 centimeters long.
+There are also three petals that are broadly ovate and range in size between 1.2–1.8 cm long.
 Petals can range in color from rose/pink or white to blue or purple.
 Flowers are bisexual and have six stamens that are clustered around the center of the flower.
 The stamens are made up of the filaments that have dense hairs and are topped with yellow anthers.
 The ovary is superior and three-lobed, which is hidden by the pubescent stamens.
-The fruit of this species is a capsule, which is hairless, 4-7 millimeters long, and yields 6 seeds or fewer.
+The fruit of this species is a capsule, which is hairless, 4–7 millimeters long, and yields 6 seeds or fewer.
 Flowers of this species are ephemeral, lasting for a very short time (about half of a day).
 After flowering, the petals dissolve into drops of purple liquid, and the pedicles recurve, which positions the fruit capsules below the bracts.
 Though the flowers only bloom for about half of a day, the flowers are produced daily for several weeks.